KelvinShadewing/KyrodianLegends/README.md

 The music by JazzyPanda has not been cleared for release under creative commons, and should not be used in other projects until this changes.

+Materials in the wiki are licensed under CC-BY-SA 4.0, unless otherwise specified.

 &nbsp;

 ## Gameplay